 Contemplate Ancient History at the Arènes de Lutece

-Under the Roman Empire, Paris, known then as "Lutetia", was a part of French Gaul.
-The ruins of a 1st-century AD Roman arena, restored in most places, is relatively little-known among tourists-- but it's an interesting stop after a whirl around the Rue Mouffetard area, especially for those with interests in history or archeology.
+Under the Roman Empire, Paris, then referred to as "Lutetia", was a part of French Gaul.
+The ruins of a 1st-century AD Roman arena, restored in most places, is relatively little-known among tourists.
+But it makes for an interesting stop after a whirl around the Rue Mouffetard area, especially for those with interests in history or archeology.
 Along with the thermal bath structures at Cluny discussed in #4, this is the French capital's most important intact Gallo-Roman site.

 Location: 49 Rue Monge, 5th arrondissement